The course focuses on the unique experiences and needs of firefighters and EMS personnel

-The Mental Health Awareness (MHAT) grant has been awarded to the Porter County Substance Abuse Council by the Substance Abuse and Mental Health Services Administration (SAMHSA) for the next 3 years to address the critical need of identifying and receiving treatment for serious mental illness (SMI) and/or serious emotional disturbance (SED).
+The Mental Health Awareness (MHAT) grant was awarded to the Porter County Substance Abuse Council by the Substance Abuse and Mental Health Services Administration (SAMHSA) through September of 2021 to address the critical need of identifying and receiving treatment for serious mental illness (SMI) and/or serious emotional disturbance (SED).
 Left untreated, SMI and SED may result in substance use disorder, violent and dangerous behavioral episodes and suicidal tendencies.

 Suicidal thoughts among Indiana adults was higher than the national rate at 4.2% compared to 4.0% in 2015.
 Serious Mental Illness (SMI) among Indiana adults was 4.8% compared to 4.1% nationally.
 (Source: National Survey on Drug Use and Health, 2013-2017.)
 Just 41.6% received treatment for any mental illness.
 Northwest Indiana’s three managed care entities reported 38% of their consumers initiating treatment for substance abuse.
 A mere 9% engaged in treatment of whom less than 1 out of 4 continued treatment through to conclusion.
 (Source: Indiana Health Coverage Program Review, 2016.)
 This grant will provide tools for professionals that have direct contact with youth and adults.
 Their observations may lead to qualifying these individuals for additional mental health diagnosis and treatment.